Jon-Audi/Jaxi-Taxi/home/jon/jaxi-taxi/README.md

 If things aren't working as expected, follow these steps in order.

 ### Problem: My code changes don't seem to be applying.
-This is the most common and frustrating issue, often caused by a stale cache.
+This is the most common and frustrating issue, often caused by a stale cache on the Raspberry Pi.
+The update script is designed to prevent this, but if it happens, here is how you can definitively check what's going on.

-1. **Re-run the Setup Script:** The easiest way to fix this is to run the setup script again.
-It is now designed to aggressively clear all caches and ensure the latest code is built and run.
+1. **Re-run the Setup Script:** The easiest first step is always to run the setup script again.
+It is designed to aggressively clear all caches.
    ```bash
    bash <(curl -s https://raw.githubusercontent.com/Jon-Audi/Jaxi-Taxi/main/setup.sh)
    ```
-2. **Verify File Contents MANUALLY:** After running the script, you can prove the changes have been applied.
-On your Pi, run this command to see the contents of the AI logic file:
+2. **Manually Verify the File Contents:** After running the script, you can prove whether the changes were actually applied.
+On your Pi, run this command to see the *exact contents* of the AI logic file:
    ```bash
    cat /home/jon/jaxi-taxi/src/ai/flows/wled-lighting-flow.ts
    ```
-   The output should show a `effectMap` with `strobe: 106`.
-If you still see `strobe: 5` or something different, the update failed.
+   The very first line of the output **MUST** be `// VERSION: 4 - VERBOSE LOGGING`.
+If you see an older version number or something different, it means the `setup.sh` script is failing to pull the latest code from GitHub.

-### Problem: Background is black, no video is playing.
-1.  **File Name:** Make sure your video file is named exactly `background.mp4` and is located in the `jaxi-taxi/public/videos/` directory.
-Linux is case-sensitive!
-2.  **File Format:** Some `.mp4` files use codecs that the Pi's browser can't play.
-Try re-encoding the video or using a different, known-good `.mp4` file to test.
-3.  **Kiosk Mode:** Ensure you have rebooted the Pi after running the `setup.sh` script.
-The kiosk mode flags are essential for autoplay.

 ### Problem: Lights are not responding or are stuck on one pattern.
-This is the most common issue and requires checking two things: the Pi's logs and the WLED device's status.

 1.  **Check Pi Logs (Jaxi Taxi App):**
     *   On your Raspberry Pi, run `sudo journalctl -u jaxi-taxi.service -f`.
 This command shows the live logs of your application.
-    *   When a song starts, you should see messages like this:
+    *   When a song starts, you should now see verbose logs like this:
         ```
+        [Flow v4] Entering audioAnalysisLighting function.
+        ...
-        [Flow] AI suggested lighting: { primaryColor: '#...', secondaryColor: '#...', ... }
+        [Flow v4] AI suggested lighting: { primaryColor: '#...', secondaryColor: '#...', ... }
-        [Flow Debug] AI effect name (lowercase): "strobe"
+        [Flow v4 Debug] AI effect name (lowercase): "strobe"
-        [Flow Debug] Mapped WLED Effect ID: 106
+        [Flow v4 Debug] Final Mapped WLED Effect ID: 106
-        [Flow] Sending command to WLED at http://...
+        ...
-        [Flow] WLED Payload: {"on":true,"bri":...,"seg":[{"fx":106,...}]}
+        [Flow v4] WLED Payload: {"on":true,"bri":...,"seg":[{"fx":106,...}]}
-        [Flow] Successfully sent command to WLED.
+        [Flow v4] Successfully sent command to WLED.
         ```
-    *   **If you see `fx:5`**, it means the effect mapping failed and it's defaulting to "Random Colors".
-Ensure your `wled-lighting-flow.ts` file is up to date by following the "My code changes don't seem to be applying" section above.
+    *   **If you still see `fx:5` in the payload**, it means you are running old, cached code.
+See the "My code changes don't seem to be applying" section above.
     *   **If you see a `FetchError` or `Failed to send command`**, it means the Pi cannot reach the WLED device.
 Continue to the next step.

 2.  **Check WLED Manually:**